 You must file your appeal at the same trial court where your case was originally heard.
-The paperwork that is filed with the appellate must also be accompanied with a proof of service, either personal service or service by mail.
-The proof of service is mandatory because it is a signed document saying that the filing party also gave or mailed a copy of the appeal to the opposing party.
+The paperwork that is filed with the appellate must also be accompanied with a proof of service, which is mandatory as it is a signed document saying that the filing party also gave or mailed a copy of the appeal to the opposing party.
 Your attorney will be able to file and schedule the appeal on your behalf and deliver the proof of service as well.

-By appealing a final judgment you are requesting that the official court decision be formally changed because it was made in error or false light.
+By appealing a final judgment, you are requesting the official court decision be formally changed because it was made in error.
 The appeal must be filed with the court and then a new judge or decision maker with hear your case.
-This is when your attorney must point out that the decision in the prior ruling was biased, considered evidence that should have been inadmissible, did not consider valid evidence, the judge abused his powers, or that the overall findings were untrue.
+This is when your attorney must point out that the decision in the prior ruling was biased, considered evidence that should have been inadmissible, did not consider valid evidence, the judge abused his powers, or overall findings were untrue.

 The losing party is the one that files the appeal because they are unhappy with the outcome that was agreed upon.
 Then the applicant and the respondent must write their written arguments down to be submitted.
 A date is then set for a new hearing and put on the court’s calendar.